 Suspicious transactions under Anti Money Laundering Act (AMLA)

-1. There is no underlying legal or trade obligation, purpose or economic justification of the transaction.
+are financial transactions that happen in the following circumstances, regardless of the amount:1.
+There is no underlying legal or trade obligation, purpose or economic justification of the transaction.

 2. The client is not properly identified.